lecbe/flexible-gatsby/content/blog/cs-go-week-vacation/index.md

 ---
-title: 'Go go go on a 3-week vacation'
+title: Go go go on a 3-week vacation
 date: 2018-05-12 00:00:00 +0300
-description: Even the google from that writes - no more cs go
+description: Even the google from that writes no more cs go
 img: # Add image post (optional)
 tags: [Productivity, Gaming, Relax] # add tag
 ---

-What, just don't say you're playing games again and can't afford it now?
+What, just dont say you are playing games again and can't afford it now?
-I just did it because someone else was playing for me at the time :D
+I just did it because someone else was playing for me at the time

-## But usually the problem is one thing:
+## But usually the problem is one

 The game doesn't have the value that someone else expects from you later on.
 Maybe it's pretty and it's so great, but... it doesn't make money for your holidays.
 So seriously, I would review it in terms of its value for viewers and increase the value.
 Use a streamer that knows what it does!